2022 Italian general election

-The 2022 Italian general election was a snap election held in Italy on 25 September 2022.
-After the fall of the Draghi government, which led to a parliamentary impasse, President Sergio Mattarella dissolved the parliament on 21 July, and called for new elections.
+Early general elections were held in Italy on 25 September 2022.
+After the fall of the Draghi government, which led to a parliamentary impasse, President Sergio Mattarella dissolved Parliament on 21 July, and called for new elections.
 Regional elections in Sicily were held on the same day.
-The results of the general election showed the centre-right coalition led by Giorgia Meloni's Brothers of Italy, a radical-right political party with neo-fascist roots, winning an absolute majority of seats in the Italian Parliament.
-Meloni was appointed Prime Minister of Italy on 22 October, becoming the first woman to hold that position.
+The results of the general election showed the centre-right coalition led by Giorgia Meloni's Brothers of Italy, a national-conservative party, winning an absolute majority of seats in the Italian Parliament.
+Meloni was appointed Prime Minister of Italy on 22 October, becoming the first woman to hold the office.

 In a record-low voter turnout, Meloni's party became the largest in Parliament with 26% of the vote; as per the pre-election agreement among the centre-right coalition parties, she became the prime ministerial candidate supported by the winning coalition.
 The League and Forza Italia suffered losses, polling 8% each, and Us Moderates polled below 1%.
 The centre-left coalition slightly improved its 2018 results in terms of vote share and seats in percentage with the Democratic Party polling 19% and the Greens and Left Alliance passing the 3% threshold; More Europe and Civic Commitment failed to reach the election threshold.
 The Five Star Movement defied single-digit polls before the campaign and reached 15%.
 The Action – Italia Viva alliance polled 7%.
 Among the others to be represented in Parliament were two regionalist parties: South calls North and the South Tyrolean People's Party.
 Due to the Rosatellum and its mixed electoral system using parallel voting, the centre-right coalition was able to win an absolute majority of seats, despite receiving 44% of the votes, by winning 83% of the single-member districts under the first-past-the-post of the system.

 As a result of the 2020 Italian constitutional referendum, the size of Parliament was reduced to 400 members of the Chamber of Deputies and 200 members of the Senate of the Republic to be elected, down from 630 and 315, respectively.
 In addition, the minimum voting age for the Senate was the same as for the Chamber (18 years old and no longer 25), which marked the first time the two houses had identical electorates.

 Observers commented that the results shifted the geopolitics of the European Union, following right wing populist and far-right gains in France, Spain, and Sweden.
 It was also noted that the election outcome would mark Italy's first far-right-led government and the country's most right-wing government since 1945.
-The newly elected legislature was seated on 13 October, and saw the election of two far-right and anti-LGBT speakers, respectively.
-The Meloni Cabinet was sworn in on 22 October, and received parliamentary approval through a vote of confidence on October 25.
+The newly elected legislature was seated on 13 October, and proceeded to elect Ignazio La Russa, a known admirer of Benito Mussolini, and Lorenzo Fontana, a strong opponent of LGBT rights, as President of the Senate and of the Chamber of Deputies, respectively.
+The Meloni Cabinet was sworn in on 22 October, and received parliamentary approval through two votes of confidence (one in each House of Parliament) a few days thereafter.